 Funding Rounds, Venture Capital, Angel Investors, Equity, and Valuation are all terms that are frequently utilized and are critical to understand.
-It is easy for novice founders to see this lack of understanding as a sizable task to undertake in that not only do they have to make a product but they also have to learn how to start and run a business.
+It’s easy for novice founders to be overwhelmed—not only do they have to make a product, but they also have to learn how to start and run a business.

 With this knowledge, a startup can have a better understanding of their position within the startup life cycle and make better business decisions accordingly.